 Henry who?

-Henry was the grandson of a marriage between Catherine de Valois, the widow of Henry V, and one of her servants, an obscure Welshman called Owain Tudor.
-Henry Tudor’s father (Edmund Tudor) was thus King Henry VI’s half-brother, making (according to Phillipa Langley) Henry himself around No 36 in line to the English throne.
-Henry’s dynastic claim to the throne was therefore weak, but by right of conquest he declared himself Henry VII, cunningly dating the start of his reign from the day before the Battle of Bosworth, thus making all who fought against him at the battle traitors to the crown.
+By 15th century dynastic rules (according to Phillipa Langley) there were at least three dozen living Plantagenets with better claims to the throne than Henry Tudor.
+Henry’s dynastic claim thus ranged from tenuous to non-existent (another phrase I borrow from Dan Snow), but, by right of conquest, he declared himself Henry VII, cunningly dating the start of his reign from the day before the Battle of Bosworth, thus making all who fought against him at the battle traitors to the crown.

-But back to the young sons of Edward IV, last seen by an independent observer happily playing in the Tower gardens in July 1483, and never seen in public again.
-The fate of the princes has become a 500-year-old mystery.
-A Medieval cold case.
+The boys were last seen by an independent observer happily playing at archery in the Tower gardens in July 1483.
+They were never seen in public again.
+The fate of the two boys has become an endlessly argued 500-year-old mystery.

 Were they -

-A Murdered by order of their Unspeakable Uncle (Richard, eager to remove all threats to his crown)?
-In 1483, Richard had abundant motive and opportunity.
-People who support this scenario are known as Henricians (as in – Henry VII was innocent of their murders). or..
+In 1483, Richard had control of the boys and possessed obvious motive, means and opportunity.
+People who support this scenario are known as Henricians (as in – Henry VII was innocent of their murders).
+This became the Tudor explanation and is still accepted today as probable Truth by most mainstream historians, including Dan Snow.

 THE PLOT THICKENS